hannesdatta/course-odcm/content/docs/course/project/grading_details.md

 ### **1. Documentation**

+Please follow [Datasheets for Datasets](https://arxiv.org/pdf/1803.09010.pdf) (2018) in writing your documentation.
+Use the [template](../Datasheets_for_DataSets.zip) to get started!
+In the grading details below, numbers (#1, #1.4, etc.) refer to sections in the final documentation.

 #### 1.1 Motivation (10%)
 - *Motivation for data context (5%)*
 Clear explanation of the value in collecting the data (“task in mind”), either in the context of a specific research question or business problem.
 The data collection potentially generates insights into new phenomena.
 There is clearly value to the larger research community in using the data.
 Comparable data sets are not available at all, or not publicly available.